HillmerCh/java-10-and-beyond/java10/setupAndVerifyJDK.md

 #### Download and install latest version of the JDK 10 EA

+When this guide was written (APRIL 2018) JDK 10 EA was only available as .tar.gz file for Linux, MacOSX and Windows platform.
+Using one of the .tar.gz file you install JDK 10 EA in three steps: Downloand, Unzip and configure ```JAVA_HOME``` and ```PATH```.

 - Download JDK 10 EA

   - Early Access build of JDK10 is available at [http://jdk.java.net/10/](http://jdk.java.net/10/)

+- Unzip files

+    - Linux and MacOSX

+      `tar -xvf openjdk-10_osx-x64_bin.tar`

+    - Windows

+      You can unzip the .tar.gz file using a tool as 7z, WinRar

+- Configure

+  Next steps show how can you configure JDK 10 to use on a single console if you want to set JDK 10 as your default JDK please move to the Alternative step

+    - Linux and MacOSX
+       -  `export JAVA_HOME=/Users/hacm/Downloads/jdk-10.jdk/Contents/Home`

+    - Windows
+       -  `set JAVA_HOME=/Users/hacm/Downloads/jdk-10.jdk/Contents/Home`

+ ##### Alternative to set JDK 10 as default JDK

+    - Linux and MacOSX

+      xxxx

+    - Windows

+      Setting enviroment variables

 - Install JDK 10 EA

   - Install using a script